 - Have technology support and a Mac or Windows computer with an internet connection that supports live video chat.

-- Have 10-12 hours per week to devote to a rigorous professional training program.
+- Have 10 to 12 hours per week to devote to a rigorous professional training program.
 This includes up to 5 hours per week of live session time.

 - Be self-directed and resourceful.